Kenny-Jing-Xu/survivalMPLdc/cran-comments.md

 * Deleted loading the packages that are imported in the R functions for the examples and testthat file.
 * Deleted par() and replaced with lines() for the plots in the examples of the R functions, testthat file and README.Rmd file.
 * Delete the for loops in the examples of R functions.
-*Replace "=" by "<-" for the R function files, the README.Rmd file and the testthat file.
+* Replace "=" by "<-" for the R function files, the README.Rmd file and the testthat file.
+* Delete package methods from imports in DESCRIPTION file.
+* Add @importFrom graphics plot for the R function plot.coxph_mpl_dc.R.